Skip to content

 • The buttons (BTN0..BTN3) and switches (SW0..SW1) are input pins.

-• The Arduino hearder contains 14 digital I/O pins (AR0..AR13) that can be individually set to input or output, as well as 6 analog input pins (A0..A5).
+• The Arduino header contains 14 digital I/O pins (AR0..AR13) that can be individually set to input or output, as well as 6 analog input pins (A0..A5).
 Two I/O pins (AR_SCL and AR_SDA) are pins for the I2C (Inter-Integrated Circuit) protocol.

-• The Raspberry PI hearder contains 26 I/O pins that can be individually set to input or output.
+• The Raspberry PI header contains 26 I/O pins that can be individually set to input or output.
 (Some of the pins are hardwired to ground or are not connected, and cannot be routed to/from the switchbox.)

 Raspberry PI headers